webplatform/docs/svg/elements/feComponentTransfer/index.md

 * linear: applies a simple linear formula (intercept + slope*input) to each input pixel's color channel value
 * gamma: applies a gamma function (offset + amplitude*(input^exponent)) to each input pixel's color channel value

-All color channel values are *unitized* into the range [0 -> 1] before being processed by the filter primitive regardless of what color unit system was used to specify the original color.
+All color channel values are *unitized* into the range [0 -> 1] before being processed by the filter primitive regardless of the color unit system in use.
 This means, for example, that values for the gamma exponent greater than 1 will produce darker results (e.g when the exponent is equal to 2 and the input value is equal to 0.5, the output value will be a dark red ( 0.5^2 =.25).)
-On the contrary,values for the gamma exponent  of less than 1 will lighten the result.
+In contrast, values for the gamma exponent of less than 1 will lighten the result.

 By default, color-manipulation operations using feComponentTransfer take place in linearRGB color space.
 This may produce unwanted results.
 For example a color inversion may result in a pronounced shift toward lighter tones.
 If this is not desired, you may explicitly specify a value of "sRGB" for the optional attribute "color-interpolation-filters".

 ===Table and Discrete Component Transfers===
-While linear and gamma transfers are readily understandable, Table and Discrete transfers can cause confusion, particularly since the SVG specification text degenerates into pure math on these subjects.
-However, the concepts are actually fairly straightforward.
-Let's take a simple example:
+While linear and gamma transfers are readily understandable, Table and Discrete transfers are more complicated.
+Below is an example fo a table transfer.

 <syntaxhighlight lang="xml">
 <feComponentTransfer>